pendo-io/acme-books-workshop/docs/setup.md

 There are many different text editors, the one you choose to use is down to personal preference, but the most popular text editor today is [Visual Studio Code](https://code.visualstudio.com/) so that is the one we recommend.

 Visit the website to download and install VSCode here: https://code.visualstudio.com/download.

+### Set up VSCode

+From the sidebar click extensions, search `Vue.volar` and install the `Vue - Official` extension from Vue (Should have a blue tick).

+Go to settings (From the cog in the bottom left), then search `format on save`.
+Tick the box under `Editor: Format On Save`.

 <hr style="margin-top: 32px">
 <div style="display: flex; justify-content: center; margin-top: 16px; font-weight: bold; font-size: 16px">